 It takes a significant amount of time and effort to work through the process of instilling a new routine, learning the rules, procedures, and class order, among other things.

 Not to mention figuring out the personalities of the teacher and each and every one of the students!

 Being able to familiarize yourself with one environment and one group is a “one and done” for them.

 It helps SO much to return in subsequent years without that stressor and that worry of trying to fit in.

 The fact that the children are part of the family makes this point much easier to implement in The Montessori homeschool daily schedule, as wonderful as it can be in a Montessori school.

 Imagine growing up in a beautiful and loving learning environment where children can be themselves, pursue their passions, and learn at their own pace… a place where everyone can feel like they are part of the same family!

-The Montessori educational philosophy during the preschool years is precious and partly it is because of the essential multi-age classrooms is applied.
+Secondly, the Montessori educational philosophy during the preschool years is precious and partly it is because of the essential multi-age classrooms is applied.

-A day in the life of a Montessori inspired environment proves, through research, that children that spend several years together learn better.
+Thirdly, a day in the life of a Montessori inspired environment proves, through research, that children that spend several years together learn better.

-As you set out the Montessori Materials in the environment, you know that it can target several Sensitive Periods and several age groups.
+Finally, as you set out the Montessori Materials in the environment, you know that it can target several Sensitive Periods and several age groups.